-All governor, especially the SEN Governor, are up-to-date and knowledgeable about the school’s SEN provision.
+- All governors, especially the SEN Governor, are up-to-date and knowledgeable about the school’s SEN provision.

 - The quality of SEN provision is continually monitored.

 The Head teacher, SENCo and Governing body will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.

 Head teacher will ensure that the SENCo has sufficient time and resources to carry out her functions.
 This will include providing the SENCo with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities.

 Storing and Managing Information

 All records containing sensitive records relating to the special educational needs or disabilities of pupils in school will be treated as highly confidential.
 The same confidential and secure approach applies to information shared with outside agencies by telephone, email or letter in line with GDPR (May 2018).